skeezicsb/PERQemu/PERQemu/Readme.txt

 - Ethernet.
 In development!
 [See above]

 - Option boards:  3Mbit Ethernet.
 On the list.

+- Z80 disassembly/source debugging when running from RAM (PERQ-2/EIO).

 - PERQLink.
 Unimplemented other than a stub that tells the microcode that there's nothing connected to it.